LadderSym: A Multimodal Interleaved Transformer for Music Practice Error Detection: Appendix

 Training labels were defined by segmenting each augmented MIDI file into three separate MIDI tracks labeled as \textit{Correct}, \textit{Missed}, and \textit{Extra}, following the definitions introduced in \Cref{intro}.

 The error injection process is outlined in \Cref{alg:midi_error_generation}.
 Notes from a MIDI track are randomly selected with a probability determined by $\lambda$, which is sampled from a uniform distribution $U(0.1, 0.4)$.
 Each selected note is then assigned an error type.
 Depending on the error, the note is removed, modified in pitch or timing, or a new note is inserted with sampled pitch and timing offsets.
 The offsets are drawn from two truncated normal distributions $P$ and $Q$, centered at zero with standard deviations of 1 and 0.02, respectively.
 These distributions are chosen to reflect realistic variations observed in human performance\citep{trommershauser_optimal_2005, tibshirani_statistician_2011}.
+An overview of the resulting datasets is presented in \Cref{tab:datasets}.